nyorain/nodes-old/docs/concept.md

 - Base: file format specification
 	- What is a "node"
-	- extendable
+	- extensible
-	- does not specify its concents, rather a header or some common ground
+	- does not specify its contents, rather a header or some common ground
 - Can be extended with plugins and stuff
 	- everything is programmable, automatable
 - the result/goal: